bparanj/hivegrid.dev/PLAYBOOKS.md

 - Create Redis systemd service file
 - Reload systemd to apply new service file and restart Redis service
 - Ensure Redis service is enabled and started
-- Disable specific Redis commands
+- Disable specific Redis commands for security

 ## Timezone